Pork Adobo (Filipino) Recipe

 • 4 bay leaves

-Bring the liquid to a boil, then immediately reduce the heat to low so it maintains a very gentle simmer.
-Cover the pot and let it cook for ~75-90 minutes.
-The pork is ready when a piece can be easily shredded with a fork.
-If it’s still tough, it just needs more time.
+Bring the liquid to a boil, then immediately reduce the heat to a low simmer.
+Cover the pot and let it cook for at least 1 hour, or until the pork is fork-tender.

 Pork Adobo Recipe